chinmayasrathore/chinmayasrathore.github.io/_pages/teaching.md

 nav_order: 2
 ---

 I love teaching !
-Some of the courses that I have taught over the years include:
+Some of the courses that I have taught include:
 - Geographic Information Systems
 - Satellite Remote Sensing
 - Basic Computing and Data Handing